Grate-Oracle-Lewot/GrateCrystal/README.md

   - Sunday: Pryce and Blaine, and Blue can be rematched if you've spoken to Mr. Fuji in the Route 22 house on that day (or anytime after you've beaten Red)
   - If you've beaten Red in Mt.
 Silver, he can be rematched here any day, now without the credits, and additionally the Gym Guide will give out infinite free Rare Candies

+## Enemy trainer AI

+- Move lists in data/battle/ai updated.
+Most notably, "useful moves" now consists only of moves with decent base power, 100% accuracy, no type that's immune to them, and no drawbacks like (re)charge turns or recoil.
+Spore is also on there due to being the best status move.

+- AI_BASIC now discourages status moves if the player has a Substitute (important since Substitute is once again a universal TM).

+- AI_TYPES now encourages moves in the Rain Dance and Sunny Day lists if those weather conditions are up, in addition to its type effectiveness check.
+It does not encourage Blizzard in Hail.

+- AI_OPPORTUNIST now checks the player's HP instead of the enemy's, and now encourages moves in the "useful" list if the player's HP is low, in addition to discouraging moves in the "stall" list if the same.

+- AI_AGGRESSIVE only has a 50% chance to not discourage "reckless" moves, and the reckless list now consists only of multi-hit moves, not Selfdestruct and Thrash/Outrage/Petal Dance.
+This means that boss trainers will only gamble on multi-hit moves half as often, and will no longer prioritize blowing up or confusing themselves.

+- Many changes to AI_SMART subroutines.
+These keep the AI aware of all the other changes I've made to the game, and occasionally revise strategies for specific moves, e.g. encouraging Roar/Whirlwind if Spikes are set up.

 ## Miscellaneous
 - If you're playing with hard level caps on, Pokémon will no longer gain any experience while in the Daycare, but they will still be able to breed.
 This is an unfortunate necessity of the interactions between how Daycare experience and leveling work and the ability to turn the level caps on and off at any time.
 - The Grimer and Koffing lines are now genderless, but can still learn egg moves from the egg move tutor